We’ve all heard the tips on how to save money but what about the sneaky traps that are making us go broke?

 Having multiple credit cards is nothing to be worried about but if they are all max’ed out then that’s a big concern.

-First step to financial recovery and gaining control of your credit is to resist the urge to apply for a new card every time your current cards are max’ed out.
+Fifth Third explains, that the first step to financial recovery and gaining control of your credit is to resist the urge to apply for a new card every time your current cards are max’ed out.
 Second step is lower your credit card limit and start paying off your debts.

 2. Ignoring the elephant in the room